Redjumpman/Jumper-Plugins/README.md

 - Open command prompt
 - Type pip3 install "Library name"   Example: pip3 install tabulate
 - Press enter and let the library load
-- Once this has loaded you just need to install the cog!
+- Once this has loaded you just need to install the cog or reload it!
 ```
 For more information please view my wiki page